(Continued)

 Given our new knowledge of Apparent Mass and the speed of light, it now also becomes necessary to reevaluate our current thinking on many fundamental particles.
 In particular, the much more than just coincidental, similarities between Electrons, Muons and Tau Particles.

-Each of these particles share nearly identical properties with the exception of mass, and of course therefore different lifetimes as a consequence of larger Apparent Mass.
-Remember that larger apparent Mass means the ability to do more work, or more properly stated, interact more readily.
+Remember that larger Apparent Mass means the ability to do more work, or more properly stated, interact more readily.
 Much like the difference between infrared radiation and gamma radiation.
-Exactly why microwaves and infrared radiation are often used to heat foods.
+Exactly why infrared radiation and microwaves are often used to heat foods.
+Whereas gamma radiation would simply pass directly through without significantly affecting the food's temperature.

 Chart courtesy Wikipedia